Tou1lle/curriculum/ruby/object_oriented_programming_basics/linting_and_rubocop.md

 Start by running `bundle exec rubocop --init` in your home directory to generate a blank `rubocop.yml` file.
 It has a comment that describes how to use it but besides that - it's totally empty!
 Now, you need to find out what rule you want to change or disable.
 For the possible options always consult the documentation - not every Cop is just a simple on/off, there might be more options.
 As an example, we'll be changing the rules regarding strings, frozen string literals and we'll enable NewCops.

+Start by creating a file `.rubocop.yml` using the command touch or nano(nano will open the text editor right away).
+Don't forget that it has to be a dotfile!
+Now, you need to find out what rule you want to change or disable.
+For the possible options always consult the documentation - not every Cop is just a simple on/off, there might be more options.
+As an example, we'll be changing the rules regarding strings, frozen string literals and we'll enable NewCops.

 ```yaml
 # This is .rubocop.yml in ~/
 AllCops: